iotron/filament-multi-guard/README.md

 ```

 ## Adding Pages/Resources to context

-`Filament` cannot be passed as a context to this command as it is reserved for
-the default filament installation

-> **_Register Provider:_** Be sure to add the `FilamentTeamsServiceProvider`
-> class to your providers array in `config/app.php`

 You may now add filament resources in your FilamentTeams directories.
 Generate Filament pages/resources/widgets as you normally would.
 Move them into the context-folder
 and update the namespace.